 “No, thank you for donating!”, declared the nurse.

-Apparently, the reasoning behind the roll method is simple.
-If you are still squeezing and blood tried to return, i.e. you’re distracted by your phone or book, your veins will explode… I’ve never understood why people read a book or use their phone when donating.
+The reasoning behind the roll method is simple.
+If you are still squeezing and blood tried to return, i.e. you’re distracted by your phone or book, your veins will explode… Personally, I’ve never understood why people read a book or use their phone when donating.
 I just zone out at the TV and focus on the noise of the machine with the inflating of the cuff.
 The machine tells you when to prepare to squeeze and when to relax.
-Anyway, even though it was probably going to end up taking her twice as long to donate, she was sticking at it.
-Kudos to her.
-Again, this might have just been a slow vein that was being tapped.
-But I felt for her when they gave her the heatpack ball, until I realised how distracted she was on her phone.
-She wasn’t paying any attention to the plasmapheresis machine… at all.
-OK, maybe she is better off with the roll method.

 Back to my donation.
 As I reached the final stage I realised my isotonic saline was still half full.
 It turns out that the saline sourced is new-old-stock bought on the cheap from hospitals.
 In hindsight, the yellowed rubber connectors gave that away.
 Remember that drain-talk from earlier?
 They were pouring the saline down the sink.
 Even half of my saline would be destined for the sink.
 It also reminded me that we, as Australians, use more plasma than we donate.
 The rest is sought from overseas using the money saved from the free donations we give.
 The lowest bidder and all that, kind of concerning – but what can I do?
 Withhold donations?
 That’s a bad idea for all involved.